dicarlolab/ThreeDWorld/README.md

 I have yet to implement this, but eventually what it will do is just print the environment output_log to console.
 Will spec this out amongst other related things before confirming this super convenient function.

-CONFIGS:
+#CONFIGS:
 To start, here is an example of a config in python syntax:

-# Procedural generation
 	{
 	"environment_scene" : "ProceduralGeneration", #THIS MUST BE IN YOUR CONFIG FILE "random_seed": 1, # Omit and it will just choose one at random.
 Chosen seeds are output into the log(under warning or log level).
 	"should_use_standardized_size": False,
 	"standardized_size": [1.0, 1.0, 1.0],
 	"disabled_items": [], #["SQUIRL", "SNAIL", "STEGOSRS"], # A list of item names to not use, e.g. ["lamp", "bed"] would exclude files with the word "lamp" or "bed" in their file path
 	"permitted_items": [], #["bed1", "sofa_blue", "lamp"],
 	"complexity": 7500,
 	"num_ceiling_lights": 4,
 	"minimum_stacking_base_objects": 15,
 	"minimum_objects_to_stack": 100,
 	"room_width": 10.0,
 	"room_height": 20.0,
 	"room_length": 10.0,
 	"wall_width": 1.0,
 	"door_width": 1.5,
 	"door_height": 3.0,
 	"window_size_width": 5.0,
 	"window_size_height": 5.0,
 	"window_placement_height": 5.0,
 	"window_spacing": 10.0,  # Average spacing between windows on walls
 	"wall_trim_height": 0.5,
 	"wall_trim_thickness": 0.01,
 	"min_hallway_width": 5.0,
 	"number_rooms": 1,
 	"max_wall_twists": 3,
 	"max_placement_attempts": 300,   # Maximum number of failed placements before we consider a room fully filled.
 	"grid_size": 0.4,    # Determines how fine tuned a grid the objects are placed on during Proc.
 Gen. Smaller the number, the more disorderly objects can look.
 	}

 Okay, so looking through this, we can see that config files are json files.
 Of special note, we need to observe that the key “environment_scene” must be inside the config file, or the unity program will default to making an empty environment and make a complaint in its output log.